Opportunities in Government Data Science

 The Promise of Big Data

-The growth of mobile devices and smart sensors, the move to cloud-based storage, the explosion of social media and Internet traffic – all these developments and more are creating new opportunities in big data analytics.
-Data science has suddenly become the “sexiest job of the 21st century.”
+Mobile devices and smart sensors, cloud-based storage, social media and Internet traffic – all these developments and more are creating new opportunities in big data analytics.

 - Prevent waste, fraud and abuse